josgonman/DP-AcmeJobs/README.txt

 This is the Starter-Project project, which is intended to be a core learning asset for the students who have enroled the Design and Testing subject of the Software Engineering curriculum of the University of Sevilla.
-This project provides a template our students can use to get their projects up and running very quickly.
+This project provides a template our students can use to get their projects up and running very quick